Peer Support of Teaching at Aberystwyth

 All staff and postgraduate tutors who teach or train students at any level must be offered a Peer Support session at least once during the academic year.
 The process will be non-judgmental and undertaken in a dignified and mutually respectful manner.

-• Conversation about Activities and Online Materials
+• Conversation about activities and materials

-Observation of Online Class
+Observation of a Class

 1. Pre-observation discussion

-2. Observation of online teaching
+2. Observation of teaching

 3. Post-observation discussion

 In the pre-observation session, the person observed decides which aspects of their teaching will be the focus of the observation.
 They can request feedback on any elements of their teaching, such as teaching materials, PowerPoint design, module outline or handbook, organisation of the module in Blackboard, or other elements as desired.
 The observer and person being observed discuss and agree on the criteria of good practice.
-The observer should be provided with a link to the online meeting in advance of the session.

 During the observation, the observer takes detailed notes on what happens during the session, especially noting any student interaction and responses to teaching activities.
 For example, a timeline-based approach can be especially useful (e.g. ’10:10 lecturer began lecturing from PowerPoint; 10:30 think-pair-share activity, students brainstorm about how a key concept from the reading relates to the lecture, students were actively engaged in the pair work and 20% contributed to the whole-class discussion; 10:40 lecturer returned to lecture mode’).

-The observer does not participate in the online session and must be sensitive to the dangers of distracting students in a tutorial or seminar environment where student contributions are required.
+The observer does not participate in the session and must be sensitive to the dangers of distracting students in a tutorial or seminar environment where student contributions are required.

 Within a week of the observation, the observer uses the Feedback Template to share feedback with the person observed, discussing areas for further development and areas of good practice.
 The person observed retains control over the comments from the observation and can decide whether aspects of the review can be disseminated for the benefit of colleagues.
 Everyone involved in the process must respect the confidentiality of the information gathered.